h2non/nar/README.md

 to have node.js already installed in the target OS

-This is a useful feature when you need to deploy or test node applications in new or isolated servers
+This is a useful feature when you need to deploy or test node applications in fresh or isolated servers

-Create new executable binary `nar` archive
+Create the executable:
 ```bash
 $ nar create --executable
 > Creates: myapp-0.1.0-linux-x64.nar